BENARJI-D/VSD-SOC-DESIGN/README.md

                       DAY-4 -Pre layout timing analysis and importance of Good clock tree

 i)Delay tables,Timing analysis and CTS

 Delay tables

 At each level,Each node dricing same amound of load otherwise skew will be introduced into the network.
-Identical buffers need to be used at same level.
-      output transition of a cell is the function of input transition+output capacitace.
+Identical buffers need to be used at same level.output transition of a cell is the function of input transition+output capacitace.

 Timing modelling using delay tables

 Converting grid information like rows and columns into track information is important.when designing standard cells,it is important to ensure that input and output ports aligned with intersections of horizontal and vertical tracks.

 Standard cells width should be odd multiples of horizontal track pitch,height should be odd multiples of vertical track pitch.LEF file provides necessary information for the PNR flow process.tracks.info file contains horizontal and vertical tracks metal layer information.I t contains pitch,spacing data which are used for routing stage.

 ![image](https://github.com/user-attachments/assets/b287ba17-369f-4de3-9ff8-f4801318c423)
 ![image](https://github.com/user-attachments/assets/b4b218c3-762c-4afc-ba16-e50c8298848e)